 The home you may be buying may look to be in terrific shape.
 And in a hot real estate market it may be tempting to remove your home inspection contingency to strengthen your offer.

-The whole purpose of a home inspection is for a trained and licensed professional to go over your purchase with a fine tooth comb and identify potential latent issues that could result in significant repairs in the near term.
+The whole purpose of a home inspection is for a trained and licensed professional to review your purchase with a fine tooth comb and identify potential latent issues that could result in significant repairs in the near term.

-As good as a a home may look, you don’t want to get saddled with tens of thousands of dollars worth of repairs shortly after moving in.
-There are certainly repairs that just cannot be put off and require immediate attention.
+As good as a home may look, you don’t want to get saddled with tens of thousands of dollars’ worth of repairs shortly after moving in.
+There are certain repairs that just cannot be put off and require immediate attention.

 Not Paying Attention To Your Home Inspection Results